CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 Lack of logging data or unavailability of a logging IT system,
 * Operational events that indicate exceptional utilization or use of individual services.
-The logging infrastructure SHOULD be sufficiently sized so that scaling can be considered in the sense of extended logging.
-Sufficient technical, financial and human resources should be available.
+The logging infrastructure SHOULD be dimensioned sufficiently so that scaling can be considered in the sense of extended logging.
+Sufficient technical, financial and human resources should be available for this.
 If the logging infrastructure is to be set up and operated externally, a specialized service provider SHOULD be commissioned.

 #### OPS.1.1.5.A7 Secure administration of logging servers
 The log server network SHOULD only be administered via a separate management network (out-of-band management).
 An authorization concept SHOULD be created for the administration accesses.
 Only administrators should be able to access the log servers specifically responsible for this (see * * OPS.1.1.5.A2 * Defining roles and responsibilities *).